fehart20/quizapp/README.md

 # quizapp
-A customizable quiz-app runs php and sql
+A customizable quiz-app runs php and mysql